-Air Force EPME courses have been approved for college credit in the Leadership, Management & Military Science discipline of the service's Community College of the Air fitness and drill and ceremony components as well as formal lectures and academic research projects.
+Air Force EPME courses have been approved college credit Leadership, for in the Management & Military Science discipline of the service's Community College of the Air fitness and drill and ceremony components as well as formal lectures and academic research projects.
 Force Associate in Applied Science degree programs.